Capital gains tax on separation

 The breakdown of a marriage or civil partnership can be a stressful time for all concerned.
 Below, we cover some key points to consider from a capital gains tax perspective.
-You should also read our guidance on personal allowances.
+You should also read our guidance on tax allowances.

 What does it mean to be separated from my spouse/civil partner for CGT purposes?

-- under a court order;
+- under a court order; or

 - by a formal deed of separation; or

 - in such circumstances that the separation is likely to be permanent.